-Power to the People – Oregon’s Utilities IndustryDecember 1, 2017 Oregon’s utilities industry is unusual in several ways.
+Power to the People – Oregon’s Utilities IndustryFebruary 21, 2019 Oregon’s utilities industry is unusual in several ways.
 It is small, high-paying, and has a significant public-sector component.

-Compared with other industries in 2016, it was second only to mining for the fewest number of enterprises (464) and employees (8,920).
-Its annual average wage of $87,456 was second only to the $114,695 paid by the management of companies and enterprises industry (which includes holding company and corporate offices).
-Excluding general government itself, utilities had the second-largest share (49%) of public-sector employment of all Oregon industries.
+Compared with other industries in 2017, it was second only to mining for the fewest number of enterprises (467) and employees (9,013).
+Its annual average wage of $90,692 was the third highest after the $116,876 paid by the management of companies and enterprises industry (which includes holding companies and corporate offices) and federal government workers in professional and technical services ($92,147).
+Excluding general government itself, utilities had the second-largest share (48%) of public-sector employment of all Oregon industries.
 Only educational services (public schools), with 79 percent of its employment in the public sector, had a larger share.

-The utilities industry is split into three main sub industries: electric power, natural gas distribution, and water and sewage systems.
-About 57 percent of the industry’s employment was in electric power in 2016, 30 percent was in water and sewage, and 13 percent was in natural gas distribution.
+The utilities industry is split into three main sub-industries: electric power, natural gas distribution, and water and sewage systems.
+About 56 percent of the industry’s employment was in electric power in 2017, 30 percent was in water and sewage, and 14 percent was in natural gas distribution.

 Electric power includes generation as well as transmission and distribution.
-This industry provided nearly 5,100 jobs in 2016.
-It includes large enterprises, such as federal Bonneville Power and private-sector Portland General Electric, medium-sized public utility districts, and small businesses such as Farm Power Northwest, which converts cow manure to methane to electricity.
-There is a variety of specific electric generation industries in Oregon: hydropower, fossil fuel, and wind power – but one thing we technically don’t have is a solar power firm.
+This industry provided nearly 5,100 jobs in 2017.
+It includes large enterprises, such as federal Bonneville Power Administration and private-sector Portland General Electric, medium-sized public utility districts, and small businesses such as Farm Power Northwest, which converts cow manure to methane to electricity.
+There is a variety of specific electric generation industries in Oregon: hydropower, fossil fuel, and wind power – but one thing that surprises many people is that most companies involved in solar power are not in the solar utilities industry.
 This is because finance and tax considerations are usually very important in renewable energy projects.
 Firms, such as EDF Renewable Energy and Obsidian Renewables, which do have solar projects in Oregon, may be classified in the finance industry.

 Natural gas distribution is the smallest part of Oregon’s utilities industry in terms of employment.
-In 2016, natural gas distribution provided about 1,200 jobs.
-This is because of the more restrictive definition of which firms are included in the industry.
+In 2017, natural gas distribution provided about 1,200 jobs.
+Its small size is in part because of the more restrictive definition by which firms are included in the industry.
 Distribution does not include companies that extract oil and gas (those firms are in the mining industry).
 Nor does it include firms that primarily transport gas from processing plants to local distribution networks, as they are in the pipeline transportation industry.
-The main reason for the industry’s small size is simply that natural gas distribution is not labor intensive; a big windstorm has little effect on buried pipelines and doesn’t require large repair crews.
+But the main reason for the industry’s small size is simply that natural gas distribution is not labor intensive; a big windstorm has little effect on buried pipelines and doesn’t require large repair crews.
 Northwest Natural is an important company in this industry, serving more than 730,000 homes and businesses.

 Water and sewage systems include public and private enterprises, such as city water departments, rural water districts, irrigation districts, sanitary districts, and private contractors that operate these systems.
-An example of the latter is Veolia North America, which operates a wastewater treatment plant for the City of Gresham.
 This industry is characterized by its small scale and large public-sector component.
-The average size for a water or sewage enterprise is a little less than nine employees, and 84 percent of the employment is public sector.
+The average size for a water or sewage enterprise was a little more than nine employees in 2017, and 83 percent of the employment was public sector.
 Because it is expensive to move water out of its natural drainage, and having a reliable supply of water is so important, people often prefer small, local systems that preclude economies of scale.
-The result in 2016 was 296 water and sewage enterprises for Oregon’s 36 counties.
+The result in 2017 was 298 water and sewage enterprises for Oregon’s 36 counties.

-The utility industry’s employment was less in 2016 than in 2001, but that is largely due to a drop of about 600 jobs in 2005.
+The utility industry’s employment was less in 2017 than in 2001, but that is largely due to a drop of nearly 500 jobs in 2005.
 This was the same year that decommissioning ended at the Trojan nuclear power plant.

-Employment has been growing the past couple years, mainly in the local government and the private sector.
+Employment has been growing the past couple years, mainly in local government and the private sector.

 Socialism and Capitalism Both Seem to Work Here